 - Remove—Permanently remove the custom data layer.
-To use the custom data layer again, you will need to add it using the Custom Data Setup workflow.
+To use the custom data layer again, you must add it using the Custom Data Setup workflow.

-Editing the category variables or changing the layer type may cause issues for any items you created using the variables—for example, custom infographic templates, custom reports, etc.
+Editing the category variables or changing the layer type may cause issues for any items you created using the variables—for example, custom infographic templates, custom reports, and so on.

 Under Data shared with me, only the Disable and View metadata options are available for a layer.